-Ramayana is a famous Hindu epic loved by people from all age groups from all around the globe.
-It is renowned for its strong set of characters, the love saga between Lord Rama and Goddess Sita, morales, and values established into an individual and the list goes longer.
+Ramayana is a famous Hindu epic loved by people of all age groups from all around the globe.
+It is renowned for its strong set of characters, the love saga between Lord Rama and Goddess Sita, morales, and values established in an individual, and the list goes longer.
 The freshness and relevance of the story are present even to date.

 Here are some interesting facts about Ramayana that you’d like to know:

 Not many people know that Lakshmana was extremely belligerent.
 Lakshmana was short-tempered and restless, while Rama’s calm and poised nature.
 Lakshmana is believed to be the avatar of Lord Shesha; hence by nature, he is impulsive, dedicated, and short-tempered.
 He could never bear anything wrong.
 When Lakshmana was born, he cried relentlessly and only calmed down when he was kept beside Rama.
 The only person that could calm him down was Rama, and he could never go against his brother’s words.

 After Sugreev was appointed the king of Kishkindha, Sugreev was busy with his state responsibilities and didn’t pay heed in the search for Sita.
 This enraged Lakshmana, who decided to put matters into his own hands and threatened Sugreev.
 Later, after Jamumant and others consoled him, he finally calmed down.
 Later, when Bharat visited Rama in the forest, Lakshmana almost raised his bow as he felt Bharat came to harm him.
 He also threatened Parshuram during the Swayamvara of Goddess Sita.